shuding/nextra/README.md

 ### Development

 You can also debug them toegther with a website locally.
 For instance, to start examples/docs locally, run

 ```
 cd examples/docs
 yarn dev
 ```

 Any change to example/docs will be re-rendered instantly.

 If you update the core or theme packages, a rebuild is required.
-Or you can use the watch mode for the theme.
+Or you can use the watch mode for both nextra and the theme in separated terminals.